python/cpython/Doc/library/datetime.rst

-   Return a :class:`date` corresponding to *date_string*, parsed according to *format*. :exc:`ValueError` is raised if the date string and format can't be parsed by :meth:`time.strptime`, or if time components are present in the format string.
+   Return a :class:`date` corresponding to *date_string*, parsed according to *format*. :exc:`ValueError` is raised if the date string and format can't be parsed by :meth:`datetime.time.strptime`, or if time components are present in the format string.
 For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

    .. versionadded:: 3.8